shimlab/NanoSplicer/README.md

 Oxford Nanopore sequencing, Transcriptomics, Splice junctions

 # Overview
-The program contains 3 modules and needs to be run one by one to get the final result.
-Some example input files can be found at `example/` to run all of the module below.
+The program contains 3 modules which need to be run in order to get the final result.
+Some example input files can be found at `example/` to run all of the modules below.
 Example code is also available at `example/script.sh`.

 `JWR_checker.py`: Find junctions within reads (JWRs) from a spliced mapping result (BAM).

-`JWR_subset.py`: Subset the result from the JWR_checker.
-Based on our performance assessment, JWRs with good junction alignment quality have usually an accurate mapping to the splice junctions.
-A subset of JWR can be obtained by only select JWRs with low JAQ.
-By default, `JWR_subset.py` selects the all JWRs with junction alignment quality less than 0.9.
+`JWR_subset.py`: Subset the result from JWR_checker.
+Based on our performance assessment, JWRs with high junction alignment quality (JAQ) are usually accurately mapped to their respective splice junctions.
+This module filters JWRs based on their JAQ, allowing selection of JWRs with lower JAQ that will most benefit from anlaysis with the NanoSplicer module.
+By default, `JWR_subset.py` selects JWRs with a junction alignment quality of less than 0.9.

-`NanoSplicer.py`: Run the identifications on the `JWR_checker.py` (or `JWR_subset.py` if applied) output.
+`NanoSplicer.py`: Perform splice junction identification on the `JWR_checker.py` (or `JWR_subset.py` if applied) output.

 <img src="img/NanoSplicer_modules.png" width="700">

 # Requirements
-NanoSplicer has been currently test on python 3.6 and 3.7.
+NanoSplicer has been tested on python 3.6 and 3.7.
 Everything should work for python3.X.

 ## Package Dependency
 For `JWR_checker.py` and `JWR_subset.py`: